 Dr. William Kormos is a primary care physician at Massachusetts General Hospital (MGH) and an Instructor in Medicine at Harvard Medical School.
 Dr. Kormos is the Director of Education at MGH’s John D. Stoeckle Center for Primary Care, where his current projects include implementing novel methods for patient education and developing education programs for primary care physicians.
 Dr. Kormos has served as the associate director for the hospital’s internal medicine residency program.
 He has received the Alfred Kranes Award, the Primary Care Program Teaching Award, the Bigelow Attending Teaching Award, and the Ambulatory Teaching Award from the MGH house staff.
 He earned his medical degree from the University of Miami School of Medicine and completed his internal medicine residency and fellowship at MGH.

-Howard LeWine, M.D., is Chief Editor of Internet Publishing at Harvard Health Publications.
+Dr. Howard LeWine is Chief Editor of Internet Publishing at Harvard Health Publications.
 He is recognized as an outstanding clinician and teacher and is a recipient of the Internal Medicine Teacher of the Year award at Brigham and Women’s Hospital.
 After practicing primary care for more than 20 years, Dr. LeWine is now a hospitalist at Harvard-affiliated Brigham and Women’s Hospital.

 Beverly Merz is Executive Editor of Harvard Women’s Health Watch, a publication she helped start in 1993.
 Before coming to Harvard she was an Associate Editor of JAMA, Managing Editor with the Union of Concerned Scientists, and held editorial positions at Encyclopedia Britannica and World Book Encyclopedia.
 She was also a founding editor of Cardio, a newsmagazine for cardiologists and SusanLoveMD.org.
 Beverly has contributed to a variety of general and health publications including The New England Journal of Medicine, Good Housekeeping, and The Chicago Tribune.
 She is a graduate of The University of Colorado.

-Michael Craig Miller, M.D. was Editor in Chief of the Harvard Mental Health Letter from August 2000 to March 2012.
+Dr. Michael Craig Miller is the Senior Editor for Mental Health Publishing at Harvard Health Publications.
+He was Editor in Chief of the Harvard Mental Health Letter from August 2000 to March 2012.
 Published monthly, the Harvard Mental Health Letter was read widely by professionals and non-professionals alike.
 Dr. Miller’s writing on mental health topics has appeared in Newsweek, the Boston Globe and in syndicated articles that appear in newspapers nationwide.
 He has appeared as a commentator on the Today Show, The Martha Stewart Show, ABC News, CNN, and NPR and for media outlets in the Boston area.
 In practice for more than 30 years, Dr Miller is a member of the faculty of Harvard Medical School and on the medical staff at Boston’s Beth Israel Deaconess Medical Center.

 Daniel Pendick is the executive editor of the Harvard Men’s Health Watch.
 He has previously served as editor and chief writer for the Cleveland Clinic Men’s Health Advisor and Mt.
 Sinai School of Medicine’s Focus On Healthy Aging.
 Dan earned a master of art’s degree in the history of science and medicine from the University of Wisconsin in 1992, and was a Knight Science Journalism Fellow at MIT in 1998-99.
 He is also a lecturer in the Professional Writing Program at the University of Maryland, College Park, where he teaches the next generation of physicians and biomedical researchers how to communicate more effectively with each other and the general public.